Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Introduction

 Modular deductive program verification can reason about complex programs and properties, but is expensive.
 Even automatic modular verifiers require a substantial annotation overhead, including method pre- and postconditions, loop invariants, and often ghost code.
 Bounded verification is a powerful alternative that reduces this overhead significantly.
 By inlining method calls (i.e., replacing a call by the callee's body up to a finite call depth), bounded verification does not require method specifications.
 Similarly, it avoids the need for loop invariants by unrolling loops (i.e., replacing a loop by finitely many copies of its body).

 While bounded verification generally does not prove correctness for all executions of a program, it effectively finds errors and increases the confidence that a program is correct.
 Consequently, bounded verification is commonly applied by model checkers~\cite{ClarkeKroeningLerda04} and also used by deductive verifiers.
-For example, the Corral verifier~\cite{LalQL12}, which powers Microsoft's Static Driver Verifier~\cite{LalQ14}, inlines method calls and unrolls loop iterations in a Boogie program~\cite{Leino08}, before calling the deductive Boogie verifier.
+For example, the \corral{} verifier~\cite{LalQL12}, which powers Microsoft's Static Driver Verifier~\cite{LalQ14}, inlines method calls and unrolls loop iterations in a \boogie{} program~\cite{Leino08}, before calling the deductive \boogie{} verifier.
 In the following, we subsume both method inlining and loop unrolling under the term \emph{inlining}.

-Inlining is also a useful stepping stone toward \emph{modular verification}, where we use ``modular verification'' to refer to unbounded verification that verifies method calls (resp.\ loops) with their annotated contracts (resp.\ annotated loop invariants).
+Inlining is also a useful stepping stone toward \emph{modular verification}, where we use ``modular verification'' to refer to unbounded verification that verifies method calls (resp.\ loops) w.r.t.\ their annotated contracts (resp.\ annotated loop invariants).
 Detecting errors using inlining \emph{before} adding method specifications and loop invariants can prevent developers from wasting time attempting to annotate and verify an incorrect program.
 Inlining is also useful \emph{during} the process of adding annotations to validate partial annotations before the program contains sufficient annotations to enable modular verification.
-For instance, inlining lets developers validate method specifications before providing loop invariants or validate key assertions of a loop invariant.
+For instance, inlining lets developers validate method specifications before providing loop invariants or validate partial loop invariants.